An automatic system to detect equivalence between iterative algorithms: A characterization of shift equivalence

 and the transfer function of ADMM is

-From propositions \ref{prop3} and \ref{prop4}, we know that Douglas-Rachford splitting and ADMM (with $\rho = 1/t$) are (cyclic) permutation and they are shift-equivalent.
+From \cref{prop3,prop4}, we know that DR and ADMM (with $\rho = 1/t$) are shift-equivalent and that DR is equivalent to a cyclic permutation of ADMM.
 In fact, it is also possible to write the state-space realization for each algorithm using the gradient (or subgradient) of $f$ and $g$ as the oracle.
-The transfer functions depend on the choice of oracle, but in either case, we obtain the same results: the algorithms are (cyclic) permutation and they are shift-equivalent.
-We discuss the details further in \cref{apd3_1}.
+The transfer functions depend on the choice of oracle, but in either case, we obtain the same results: the algorithms are shift-equivalent.
+We discuss the details further in \cref{dradmmsubgradient}.
+We can write the state-space realizations of DR and ADMM using the (sub)gradients as oracles in \cref{dradmmsubgradient}: the corresponding $D_{12}$ blocks are still zero and thus still satisfy causality.